 How To Write A Dating Profile That Captures Your Own Brand Of Awesome…

-If you wrote your dating profile like 98% of guys, your personal brand says this: Boring, The Same, Desperate, No Friends, & Can’t Please A Woman.
+If you're like the 98% of guys who wrote their own dating profile, your personal brand says this: Boring, The Same, Desperate, No Friends, & Can’t Please A Woman.

 Guys who aren’t getting the results they want online usually need to tweak their personal brands.
 This is really easy to do, IF you know what you’re doing.